NickBullaro/Chatbox-Project/README.md

 # Set up React
-0. `cd ~/environment && git clone https://github.com/Sresht/lect11-starter/ && cd lect11`
+0. `cd ~/environment && git clone https://github.com/NJIT-CS490/project2-m1-nsb38 && cd project2-m1-nsb38`
 1. Install your stuff!
   a) `npm install`
   b) `pip install flask-socketio`
   c) `pip install eventlet`
   d) `npm install -g webpack`
   e) `npm install --save-dev webpack`
   f) `npm install socket.io-client --save`
+  g) `pip install flask`
+  h) `pip install python-dotenv`
+  i) `npm install -g heroku`
 :warning: :warning: :warning: If you see any error messages, make sure you use `sudo pip` or `sudo npm`.
 If it says "pip cannot be found", run `which pip` and use `sudo [path to pip from which pip] install` :warning: :warning: :warning:
-2. If you already have psql set up, **SKIP THE REST OF THE STEPS AND JUST DO THE FOLLOWING COMMAND**:
-`sudo service postgresql start`
+2. If you already have psql set up, **SKIP THE REST OF THE STEPS AND JUST DO THE FOLLOWING COMMAND**: `sudo service postgresql start`
-3. Copy your `sql.env` file into your new directory.
+3. Create your `sql.env`.

 # Getting PSQL to work with Python